CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 ## Exploring time

-Now that we know the number of sightings (~70k), how many is that per year?
+Now that we know the number of sightings are approximately 70k - how many is that per year?

 We can use the aggregate functions `max` and `min` on the date columns to find out!